-This delicious chowder is loaded with veggies and lean protein.
+This delicious Turkey Corn Chowder is loaded with veggies and lean protein.
 There’s no cream as it’s thickened with corn!

 If you reside here in the U.S., many of you are probably busy as bees today, getting ready for the big feast tomorrow.
 I promise this won’t take long – but I just wanted to drop in today to give you a little Thanksgiving gift, something you might need on Friday.

 Yup, this recipe is a gift, as I think you’ll find it’s a super delicious and healthy way to use up your turkey leftovers.
 Just don’t let everyone gobble up all of the big bird tomorrow!
 It’s a thick, flavorful, nutritious soup, with lots of veggies and chunks of lean turkey.
 Chowders often call for large amounts of flour and cream to make them thick and creamy.
 Not this one, just a small scoop of flour and a cup and a half of whole milk.

 You’ll honestly never miss the cream though.
 I learned a delicious little trick from Cook’s Illustrated to make a thick, rich corn chowder base.
 You simply combine milk and tiny, sweet frozen corn in a blender till it’s silky smooth.
 The pureed corn mixture gives the soup an intense corn flavor and thickens it at the same time, without extra fat and flour!

 I made this soup recently for a lunch I served to a special group of friends.
 They loved it, and many of the guests requested the recipe.
 I still had a little tweaking to get it just right, but it’s there now and I thought you might enjoy it too.